davenquinn/xenoliths/paper/text/chapters/05-discussion.md

-Rb-Sr and Sm-Nd isotopic and trace-element data on peridotite xenoliths from this study demonstrate that the mantle lithosphere that was sampled by the Crystal Knob volcanic neck is sourced from the depleted convecting mantle with no contribution from recycled crustal material, nor ancient sub-continental mantle lithosphere.
+Rb-Sr and Sm-Nd isotopic and trace-element data on peridotite xenoliths from this study demonstrate that the mantle lithosphere that was sampled by the Crystal Knob volcanic neck is sourced from the depleted convecting mantle [e.g. @Hoffmann1997] with no contribution from recycled crustal material, nor ancient sub-continental mantle lithosphere.
 This is consistent with the neck having penetrated through the Franciscan accretionary complex, and also with the observations that Salinia continental arc rocks of the region are unrooted nappes that lie structurally above Franciscan complex rocks.

 In that the Franciscan complex of the region was assembled by long-lived subduction of the Farallon plate encompassing Cretaceous-early Tertiary time [@Cowan1978; @Saleeby1986; @Seton2012; @Chapman2016a], it follows that the mantle lithosphere of the region was constructed from partly subducted Farallon